 Make note of where the influencer and their audience are located.
 Consider if you need to coordinate an in-person event or photoshoot.
 Make sure you can legally ship wine to the influencer.
 Look at the language in the comments section and at the profiles of engaged followers to determine audience location.

 5. Check for fake followers

 A primary goal in selecting a partner is choosing one with an audience who will be interested in your brand.
 Fake followers are an increasing concern.
-Follower count is meaningless if the audience isn’t real, defeats your marketing objectives and might even be damaging to your brand’s integrity.
-Have your marketing team vet potential partners for fake followers by checking for warning signs like a sudden spike in followers.
+Follower count is meaningless if the audience isn’t real; it defeats your marketing objectives and might even damage your brand’s integrity.
+Have your marketing team or agency vet potential partners for fake followers by checking for warning signs like a sudden spike in followers.
 Another cause for concern is a nearly 1:1 follower-to-following ratio which indicates the use of automation services to spur follower growth – real influencers do not follow thousands of accounts.

 6. Make sure the influencer follows guidelines for industry responsibility

 In the court of public opinion, and potentially the court of law, sponsoring an influencer can be seen as condoning their behavior.
 Evaluate the way partners run their accounts.
 Here are some red flags:

 - Not clearly indicating sponsored content — an #Ad should be in the caption of every sponsored post